files-community/Website/src/routes/blog/posts/v3-8/+page.md

 ### Paste items from the clipboard as shortcuts

 We've added a new [action](/docs/customize-settings/actions/) that lets you paste items from the clipboard as shortcuts.
-You can access this feature via the Command Palette, and for even quicker access, you can assign it a custom keyboard shortcut.
+You can access this feature via the right click context menu, the Command Palette, and for even quicker access, you can assign it a custom keyboard shortcut.

 ### Archive creation settings are now stored across sessions